Baffxy/DroxenBot-Research/README.md

 - Empirical observation of behavioral wallet activity as an early signal

-- Iterative optimization improving observed signal precision from ~20% to ~85% (see caveats below)
+- Iterative optimization improving observed signal hit rate from ~10-20% to ~70-85% (see caveats below)

 - Deployment of a live production system delivering real-time alerts to real subscribers